Velliz/Musicplayer/README.md

-# java-music
+## Musicplayer
-Simple java swing mp3 player.
+Simple - java swing based - mp3 player.
 You can play list of mp3 file with this app.

-# Feature
+## Feature
 `Playlist`
 `Equalizer`
 `Volume Control`

-# Special Thanks
+## Credits
 `stackoverflow for code snippet`
 `javazoom for awesome library`